jack-balster/ML_Final_Project/README.md

 12. F1 Evaluation via Bootstrapping
     Bootstraps 1000 indicies of the validation results and takes their correpsonding predictions from each model and their ground truths.
 Computes the F1 score for each model within the bootstrapped subset.
 Repeats this process 10 times for a total of 10 bootstrapped            validation results.
 Averages the F1 score for each model across the 10 bootstrapped samples.
 Finally, prints out the final results.

+##Project Deliverables

+This project includes a project write-up, presentation slide deck, presentation video, project code, documentation, and a code demo.
+The project write-up is